 Jay is an industry veteran and has been in the Market Research space for almost 10 years, working with technology and full service insight and data collection companies.
 He has specialized in working with agencies and universities to use technology to help streamline the survey process, maximize efficiency and optimize their budget.
 He is currently the Director of Client Development for PureSpectrum based out of New York City supporting the companies clients in the Eastern region.

-Creating a Survey – Tips, Best Practices & Helpful Guidelines
+How Do I Create a Survey?
+Tips, Best Practices & Helpful Guidelines

 What is a Survey?